hayriaral/gh-pages-locationkitcodelab/README.md

-### GitHub--pages for HMS Location Kit - Geofence and Activity Identification Codelab
+### GitHub-pages for HMS Location Kit - Geofence and Activity Identification Codelab